519 672 2121

 • Can a judgment be enforced?
 Does the wrongdoer have insurance or assets that can be collected against?
 Is the wrongdoer in a jurisdiction where it is difficult to enforce a judgment?

-Considerations for choosing a law firm
+Considerations for choosing a class action law firm

 There are various types of class actions and choosing counsel that have recognized knowledge and experience in a certain area is essential.
 For example, if you are a shareholder that has lost money because of the alleged wrongdoing of a public company, it makes sense to look for lawyers or a law firm that have successfully litigated securities class actions.
 Or, if you have been harmed by a pharmaceutical drug or medical device, you should look for a firm with a demonstrated history of successfully pursuing pharmaceutical litigation.

 Finally, think about how well a lawyer or law firm has done litigating other class actions.
 How many cases have they resolved?
 Have they achieved reasonable outcomes?
+A proven track record demonstrates both legal expertise and the ability to achieve meaningful outcomes for large groups of claimants.

 Overall, the purpose of class actions is to provide access to justice for a large number of people and to encourage businesses to be more fair and ethical in their dealings.
 Choosing experienced counsel, who also understand the importance of these values, is key to a successful resolution.